Ringway 3 (Hanoi): Pre-planning (before 1990s)

 What is now Ringway 3 has been on planning of Hanoi since at least the 1960s.
 After the end of the First Indochina War, Hanoi was placed under control of the North Vietnamese government.
 As a consequence, the structure of the city was significantly influenced by socialist idealism and, in the process, the North Vietnamese government realized the need for a cohesive urban master plan of Hanoi.
-The first of such plan called for the development of four inner boroughs (now knowns as the 4 "central districts" of Hai Bà Trưng, Hoàn Kiếm, Ba Đình and Đống Đa).
+The first of such plan called for the development of four inner boroughs (now knowns as the 4 "central districts" of Hai Bà Trưng, Hoàn Kiếm, Ba Đình and Đống Đa, though some areas have been taken to form the newer districts of Tây Hồ, Thanh Xuân, and Cầu Giấy).
 In addition, the plan also included a network of arterial and ring roads, many of them would be construct later, including Ringway 3.

 The first segment of Ringway 3 to be built was Thăng Long bridge.
 This bridge was first planned in the 1960s to connect Hanoi with major industrial centers of Việt Trì and Thái Nguyên.
 Construction started in 1974, with the help of China.
 However, relations between two countries deteriorate, and construction was halted shortly before the breakout of the Sino-Vietnamese war in 1979.
 After the signing of the Soviet - Vietnam friendship treaty, the Soviet agreed to completed the bridge in form of official funding assistance.
 Construction resumed on summer of 1979, and the bridge was opened to traffic in May 1985.

 By the early 1990s, Hanoi's population was rising after implementing a series of economic reform, called Doi Moi.
 As a result, there was a need for a more comprehensive planning of Hanoi.
 The master plan of 1992 introduced plans to build ringways around Hanoi.
 As the country experienced significant economic growth after the implementation of Doi Moi, the number of vehicles (especially commercial vehicles) skyrocketed, while the road network hadn't been upgraded due to economic turmoil in the 1980s.
 A study by JICA in the mid-1990s recommend the construction of a new bridge and an elevated highway bypassing the densely populated area of Hanoi, with an estimate cost of around US$350 million in 1998 (roughly 640 million USD in 2022 dollar).

 Ringway 3 was officially approved as a part of the revised master plan in June 1998, along with Ringway 1 and Ringway 2.
 By then, Ringway 3 consisted of Khuất Duy Tiến Blvd (which was then a 2-lane street connecting apartment complexes in Thanh Xuân and what would later be the Hòa Lạc expressway), Phạm Hùng Blvd (which was then also a 2-lane street) and Phạm Văn Đồng Blvd, running from Mai Dịch junction to Thăng Long Bridge (and Nội Bài Airport).